microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Type Manipulation/Conditional Types.md

   : NameLabel;
 ```

-We can then use that conditional type to simplify out overloads down to a single function with no overloads.
+We can then use that conditional type to simplify our overloads down to a single function with no overloads.

 ```ts twoslash
 interface IdLabel {